-Shipki La is a high mountain pass and border post on the India-China border, at an elevation of 5,669m (18,599 ft) above the sea level.
+Shipki La is an international high mountain pass and border post on the India-China border, at an elevation of 3.954m (12,972ft) above the sea level.
 The border is no longer open for non-residents.
-The pass is traversed by the National Highway 5, the former NH22.
-It’s one of the world’s highest motorable roads.

 Set high in the Sutlej valley in the Himalaya mountain range, close to town of Khab, the pass links Kinnaur district in the state of Himachal Pradesh of India, and the Tibet Autonomous Region in People's Republic of China.
 The road to the summit is the infamous National Highway 5, the former NH22.
 The road over the pass is an offshoot of the ancient Silk Road.
 The pass is India's third border post for trade with China after Nathula in Sikkim, and Lipulekh in Uttarakhand.
 The river Sutlej enters India (from Tibet) through this pass.
 The improvements in the road allowed the India-China trade through this road reached new high.